aakpat6/gs-style-guide/md/python.md

 Use spaces after commas, never before commas.
 Never use commas immediately before or after a delimiter such as `(`, `)`, `[`, `]`, etc.

 Binary operators should have spaces on either side, e.g. `x > y`.
 Do not use spaces on either side of the `=` when referring to default or keyword arguments, e.g. `f(a, b=3)`.

+Remove all trailing whitespace at the end of lines.

 #### Main
 Every module should be able to be imported quickly.
 To this end, any main code that is executed in a script should be placed inside an